 Whether or not Scofield’s exposé was a contributing factor is anyone’s guess.
 And my heart goes out to Brent’s friends and his family.
 And still, Scofield expresses no remorse, no compassion, offers no condolences, and doesn’t apologize for the part her report might have played in his suicide.
 Instead, she unapologetically exploits this tragic event to support the findings of her questionable exposé.
 Shameful.

 So far the only valid claims against Bentinho Massaro that I can gather are superficial and inconsequential.
 At best, he very might well be the real deal.
 A young, enlightened spiritual master coming to terms with fame and gurudom, while attempting to live out his 20’s and balancing a personal life under the eye of public scrutiny.
 All while attempting to run a company and contribute to the world in a loving and positive way.
-At worst, when he’s not on the job, he might be your average 27-year-old heterosexual male with a huge ego who likes to ham it up on Instagram, smoke cigars, and dress up for Halloween.
+At worst, when he’s not on the job, he might be your average late-20’s heterosexual male with a huge ego who likes to ham it up on Instagram, smoke cigars, and dress up for Halloween.
 Last time I checked, there was no law against being a millennial with an obsession for social media.
 Hell, America loves that.
 He should run for office.

 The irony here is that between Bentinho Massaro and Be Scofield, only one of them have publicly used tactics to distort the truth for the purpose of manipulating their followers.
 Only one has displayed intolerance and hatred towards people whose ideas they disagree with.
 And only one who has violated the trust of others, and used unscrupulous tactics to gather information for the purposes of persecuting an entire group of innocent people.
 Be Scofield, cult hunter.